 Mexico and filmography

-Years later, possibly influenced by Cartier Bresson's photos of Mexico, which she had seen years before, but also photographs of other photographers such as Manuel Alvarez Bravo, Edward Weston ... and having acquired a certain renown, she decided to travel to Mexico with the wife of James Agee, Alma.
-In 1941 she photographed people on the streets of Mexico City in the area of Tucabaya, La Merced in the same way that she looked for that type of photography in her own city.
+Years later, possibly influenced by Cartier Bresson's photos of Mexico, which she had seen years before, but also photographs of other photographers such as Manuel Alvarez Bravo, Edward Weston, and having acquired a certain renown, she decided to travel to Mexico with the wife of James Agee, Alma.
+In 1941, she photographed people on the streets of Mexico City in the area of Tucabaya, La Merced, in the same way that she looked for that type of photography in her own city.
 It was the only time she left New York.
-That same year he began to investigate other fields related to photography, such as cinema, meeting the Spanish film director, Luis Buñuel, exiled in the United States as a result of the Spanish Civil War, as a collaborator in his pro-American documentaries during the Second World War.
+That same year, he began to investigate other fields related to photography, such as cinema, meeting the Spanish film director, Luis Buñuel, exiled in the United States as a result of the Spanish Civil War, as a collaborator in his pro-American documentaries during the Second World War.

-Last years.- color photography
+Last year.- color photography

-Her last days as a photographer varied between color and white and black, depending on the scene and according to her own criteria, Helen Levitt solved the scene that interested her.
+Her last days as a photographer varied between colour and white and black, depending on the scene and according to her own criteria, Helen Levitt solved the scene that interested her.
 Little by little, with the limitations of age, he changed his Leica for an automatic Contax, which was more comfortable to use.
 This continued until his death on March 29, 2009.

 The New York Times described her as: “a major photographer of the 20th century who caught fleeting moments of surpassing lyricism, mystery and quiet drama on the streets of her native New York”.
 4